kid-nie/Volare/README.md

 ### Key Features:
 1. Can take input of budget and/or place they want to travel to.
 2. Shows the flight information in table format. (airline, price, time, route/connection flights, model of plane)
-3. Remind the user when prices drop.
+3. Use the AI Chat to plan their vacation to their dream location that is accessible and within budget.
-4. Informing the user about the exact time they should plan to book their ticket.
+4. Show the cheapest Flights with the information given.

 ### Who is it meant for?
 People who have to book emergency flights, cheapest and safest flights ,and plan a vacation to their budget.